 9 Steps To Create A Sharp Image

 A tripod stabilizes your camera and anything that is attached to it (lens, flash, etc).
 A good tripod holds the camera in place securely and does not transmit vibration.
 There are hundreds of different tripods in the market today and it can be confusing and challenging to choose a good one that is within your budget.
 When buying a tripod, do not be tempted to “save money” and buy a cheap one because these are often made of a low quality material with poor construction.
 You may have saved some money in the short term, but you will soon realize that it is not doing its job and you have just wasted your money (and you are going to spend more money to buy a new one!).
 The key here is to take your time, do your research, try out the tripod that you are interested in and commit to one when you are ready.
-Read more on how to choose a tripod to find out what you should look for when shopping for one.

 2. Image Stabilization